On the Arrow of Time and Organized Complexity in the Universe: Law of Increasing Complexity and Hypothesis

-The macroscopic law of increasing complexity is not inconsistent with the other macroscopic law, the law of increasing entropy, since this law works for open systems and the other for isolated systems, and both laws emerge from the same microscopic fundamental physical laws in the universe.
+If the macroscopic law of increasing complexity emerges in certain systems in the universe, it is not inherently inconsistent with the second law of thermodynamics or the law of increasing entropy, since both macroscopic laws emerge from the same fundamental physical laws governing the universe; they describe different aspects of the arrow of time under differing conditions (e.g., isolated vs. non-equilibrium systems).